The CAPNETZ Study – the centerpiece of the CAPNETZ STIFTUNG

 CAP and immunosuppression

 Over the course of time CAP-research has adapted to novel scientific inquiries.
-Alongside, also the CAPNETZ study evolves: Since 2017 patients with an immunosuppression background can be recruited.
+Alongside this, the CAPNETZ study also evolved: Since 2017 patients with immunosuppression can be recruited.
 Immunosuppression as consequence of infection, chronic illness, medication or organ transplantation, results in poor CAP prognosis.
 Here, the spectrum of potential underlying pathogens differs from the population of non-immunocompromised patients, which we know much more about.
 Accordingly, clinical guidelines on CAP management might not be appropriate for immunocompromised patients.
 Therefore, CAP management strategies need to be established for persons with clinically relevant immunosuppression.
-This includes also patients with HIV – a study population that can be recruited to the CAPNETZ study since the protocol amendment in 2017.
-The data of these patients aid answering questions on HIV-specific patient risk factors in respect to CAP such as age, immune state, and HI-viral load.
+This is also true for patients with HIV – another study population which has been included in the CAPNETZ study since the protocol amendment in 2017.
+Answering questions on HIV-specific patient risk factors in respect to CAP such as age, immune state, and HI-viral load, are objectives of the reformed CAPNETZ study.

 Identification of at-risk patients

 Generally, the identification of patient groups that are at a high risk for complications and mortality is crucial for CAP management.
-Therefore, one arm of research out of the CAPNETZ cohort focusses on creation of an emergency protocol for CAP in the stationary sector, and primarily, on the description of patient risk factors.
+Therefore, research focusses on creation of an emergency protocol for CAP in the stationary sector, and primarily, on the description of patient risk factors.

 Further objectives of the CAPNETZ study are